 Four characteristics of a well-designed company logo

 Clarity Quest’s Senior Creative Director, Casey Frushour, offers these four enduring characteristics of a well-designed company logo:

 - Simple: A simple logo design is quickly and easily recognizable.
-Since logos frequently appear at smaller sizes on social media and in one color depending on the background, simple design offers the versatility and adaptability needed to ensure your logo remains recognizable in its various forms.
+Since logos frequently appear in smaller sizes on social media and in one color depending on the background, simple design offers the versatility and adaptability needed to ensure your logo remains recognizable in its various forms.

 Logo design in the real world

-Still not sure how these characteristics translate to the real-world?
+Still not sure how these characteristics translate to the real world?

-Looking for a new logo design?
+Ready for a new logo design?

-Your company’s logo is one of the many ways attention grabbing visuals and graphic design elements can help tell your brand’s story.
+Your company’s logo is one of the many ways attention-grabbing visuals and graphic design elements can help tell your brand’s story.

 When you’re ready to design your new company logo or refresh your brand, partner with a healthcare marketing agency that specializes in growing brands like yours.